2014/1/7 Print Download PDF

 The fiber optic cable plant is vulnerable to disconnects and damage from various sources.
 There are patch panels and patch cables that can be connected with the wrong type of fiber and/or misconnected and there are splices that can become faulty.
 Then there is always the possible of "backhoe fade" when a new dig simply cuts through the fiber optic cable.
 Trouble shooting the fiber optic cable plant can be challenging and require specialized equipment and expertise to find the source of a problem that may be causing light attenuation.

-EtherWAN Systems has developed a NEMA TS2 hardened Ethernet switch with optical diagnostics built in, called Digital Diagnostics Monitoring (DDM) / Digital Optical Monitoring (DOM).
+EtherWAN Systems has developed hardened Ethernet switches with optical diagnostics built in, called Digital Diagnostics Monitoring (DDM) / Digital Optical Monitoring (DOM).
 Using DDM/DOM a user can use the Ethernet switch management functions to trouble shoot fiber optic connectivity issues.

 The DDM/DOM subsystem is available through the switch management screens.
 Whether using a web browser, telnet or the console port, a user can access this information for any switch in the network from any location on the network.